rosicrucianom/rosicrucianom.github.io/omyeowamsom.md

 ![Master with kondor](/assets/img/master_with_kondor.jpg)

-_"There is no possible contradiction between the Teachers of wide-awake conscience.
+_"There is no contradiction possible between the Masters of AWAKENED consciousness.
-They are the Truth."_
+They ARE THE TRUTH."_

 ## Letter by V. M. "OM" Sao Paulo, 01-30-1981